Descanonge/neba/docs/source/configuration.rst

 (python files like with traitlets, but also TOML or YAML files), and from the command line as well.

-The help string of each trait is used to generate command line help, fully documented configuration files, and a the plugin :mod:`.autodoc_trait` integrates it in sphinx documentations.
+The help string of each trait is used to generate command line help, fully documented configuration files, and the plugin :mod:`.autodoc_trait` integrates it in sphinx documentations.

 .. currentmodule:: data_assistant.config